Drips Are Not Sequences

 Add New Campaign

 Click Add New Campaign.
 Name it something descriptive.
-"Dead Lead Revival 90-Day" beats "Drip 1."
+"Ghosting Nurture 45-Day" beats "Drip 1."

 Name your campaign something descriptive.
 Include the cadence so you can identify it at a glance.